 Preparing Your Trailer

-Whether your boat is stored inside or outside, there are some things that should be done with the trailer.
-Raising the bow of the boat has already been mentioned.
-Its also important to block at least one wheel of the trailer.
-Its a good idea to block one wheel and the hitch.
-Because boat trailers move fairly easily moved on a trailer, blocking is used to reduce the risk of accidentally pushing the boat and trailer into another rig.
+Whether your boat is stored inside or outside, you should look after the trailer.
+Block at least one wheel of the trailer.
+Because boat trailers move fairly easily on a trailer, blocking will reduce the risk of accidentally pushing the trailer into another rig.

-Even if your boat is stored indoors or outdoors in a fairly secure place, a trailer lock is a good idea.
+Even if your boat is stored indoors or outdoors in a fairly secure place, install a trailer lock.
 This can be a cable locking a wheel or a hitch lock.
-Both types of locks can be removed with some effort, but no lock makes taking boat and trailer just too easy.
+Thieves can remove both types of locks with some effort.
+No lock at all makes stealing your boat and trailer just too easy.

-If you have access to your boat, while it’s being stored, its a good idea to open the cover from time to time allowing the boat to “air out.”
-If your boat is exposed to the elements during storage, condensation can form on the inside of the boat cover causing mildew to form on the cover and the boat interior.
+If you have access to your boat, while it’s being stored, open the cover from time to time allowing the boat to “air out.”
+If your boat is exposed to the elements during storage, condensation can form on the inside of the boat cover causing mildew on the cover and the boat interior.

 Storing Your Motor

-Whether you have an outboard, a direct drive or an IO, your motor should be prepared for storage.
-Its a good idea to drain the engine block on water cooled motors.
+Whether you have an outboard, a direct drive or an IO, prepare it for storage.
+It’s a good idea to drain the engine block on water cooled motors.
 This is a must in cold climates.
 Many newer models have easy disconnect hoses that allow for quick draining.
-Older engines have drain plugs on the bottom of the block.
-This can prevent sediment and rust from causing problems.
+Older engines have drain plugs on the bottom of the block preventing sediment and rust from causing problems.

-The lower unit on an IO or an outboard should be drained.
-Engine can be installed to prevent rusting if needed.
-Sewing machine oil can be placed on the cylinders of an outboard engine and worked into the cylinders to present ceasing.
-The IO unit should not touch the ground.
+Drain the lower unit on an IO or an outboard.
+Install engine oil to prevent rusting if needed.
+Remove the spark plugs to put sewing machine oil on the cylinders Worked the oil into the cylinders to present seizing.
+The lower unit should not touch the ground.
 This can prevent accidental damage if the boat is moved.
-But, the unit should not be left fully trimmed because of the tension put on the trim mechanism over the months.
+But, Don’t leave the lower unit fully trimmed because of the tension put on the trim mechanism over the months.

 An appropriate additive should be used to preserve what gas is left over from the summer.